 ‘A whopping 81% of global respondents feel strongly that companies should help improve the environment’

-With consumer sentiment shifting to a more environmentally-conscious position, it will not be long before regulations in countries change with the times.
+With consumer sentiment shifting drastically to a more environmentally-conscious position, it will not be long before regulations in countries change and adapt with the times.
 Therefore, businesses that are prepared will reap the rewards and have numerous advantages over their competitors.

-Sustainability is not only a luxury reserved for the few, in developing countries but there have also been some notable examples of businesses utilising sustainable business practices to significantly reduce their costs.
-A 2011 McKinsey survey found that 33% of businesses were using sustainable practices to improve operational efficiency and reduce costs.
+Sustainability is not a luxury reserved for the few or the rich, in developing countries there have also been some notable examples of businesses utilising sustainable business practices to significantly reduce their costs.
+A 2011 McKinsey survey found that in fact, 33% of businesses were using sustainable practices to improve operational efficiency and reduce costs.

 The benefits of sustainability dashboards